dkm/OsmAnd-AddressMaps/README.md

 Once updated start OsmAndMapCreator. **Only(!)** set the "build address index".
 All the other settings need to be "unchecked".

-Depending on the speed of your pc and your disk (traditional harddisk or SSD) this will take 30 minutes to 8 hours.
+Depending on the country size, speed of your pc and your disk (traditional harddisk or SSD) this will take 30 minutes to 8 hours.